-The book of Revelation speaks of seven trumpets that will sound before the return of Jesus Christ to earth.
-Why will God send the seven trumpet plagues?
+Revelation speaks of seven trumpets that will sound before the return of Christ to earth.
+What are the seven trumpets of Revelation?
+Why will God send them?

 The number seven is an often-repeated number throughout the last book of the Bible, the book of Revelation.